Cryptographic Conditions for Efficient Testing of Distributions and Quantum States: Distribution Verification through Kolmogorov Complexity

 we have

 for all sufficiently large $n\in\N$. \end{claim}

 From union bound,

-for all sufficiently large $n\in\N$.
-Here, in the second inequality, we have used \cref{claim:uK_est_2}, in the third inequality, we have used the definition of $\cL_n$ and the definition of $\mathsf{Approx}$, and in the final inequality, we have used \cref{claim:coding}.
-This completes the security. \end{proof}
+for all sufficiently large $n\in\N$. \taiga{For (2), I think that you are right.
+Please feel free to rewrite this.} Here, in the second inequality, we have used Claim~\ref{claim:uK_est_2}, in the third inequality, we have used the definition of $\cL_n$ and the definition of $\mathsf{Approx}$, and in the final inequality, we have used Claim~\ref{claim:coding}.
+This completes the proof of security. \end{proof}

 \if0 \begin{proof}[Proof of \cref{thm:easiness}]